 If you hear a parrot clicking its beak, it’s likely feeling defensive.

 Beak clicking occurs when a parrot clatters its upper and lower beak together.
-As well as beak clicking, its eyes will pin, and its feathers may lift to make it look more intimidating.
+In addition to beak clicking, the parrot’s eyes will pin, and its feathers may lift to make it look more intimidating.

 Don’t confuse beak clicking with beak grinding, as the latter is much softer and signifies happiness.